 Conclusion

 Understanding the function of courts and their various types is crucial for comprehending how justice is achieved in society.
-Each court plays a significant role in ensuring that laws are interpreted and applied fairly, protecting the rights of individuals, and resolving disputes.
-As the guardians of justice, courts are essential to the functioning of a democratic society.
+Each court, from the lowest trial court to the highest supreme court, plays a significant role in ensuring that laws are interpreted and applied fairly, protecting the rights of individuals, and resolving disputes.
+Specialized courts add efficiency and expertise.
+The roles of courts—dispute resolution, interpretation of law, protection of rights, social justice, upholding the rule of law, and checking government power—are interdependent and vital to the health of any democracy.
+As the guardians of justice, courts are essential to the functioning of a democratic society, and their independence must be preserved to maintain the public’s trust.